 It’s now after three in the morning and a little over twelve hours before my wedding.
 I sit in the waiting room for about twenty-five minutes before I notice that a few nurses have gathered and are whispering and giggling like schoolgirls.
 Then I realize I’m shirtless, after covering the girl with my T-shirt.
 This is causing them some amusement.

 Women see the face and the body.
 And they want what they see.
 It’s been that way since I was fourteen.
 My first sexual experience was with my sister’s French tutor.
 She was a twenty-three-year-old grad student working to pay for college.
-I was always tall for my age, with sports my body had become fit and toned.
-Even at fourteen my dick was big.
+I was always tall for my age and with sports my body had become fit and toned.
+Even at fourteen my cock was big.
 I smile, recalling the first time I made her scream my name.
 Best fucking summer ever.

 The nurses’ giggles interrupt my thoughts, ending my trip down memory lane.